metju-ac/moodlog/README.md

 End each day with a comprehensive reflection:

-- Rate sleep quality, physical activity, social interactions, and pressure levels
+- Rate sleep quality, physical activity, social interactions, and stress levels
 - Add notes about your day
 - View mood entries for that day in a graph
 - Track lifestyle factors that affect your mood